Updated on March 12, 2025

 Even though it is a simple formality, this process involves significant costs, based on a certain percentage of the value of the estate or an hourly rate.
 In addition, the time needed to obtain probate can be quite long, ranging from six to twelve months.

-If the will is not in English, it will also have to be translated, which will cause further delays and additional costs.
-It would be helpful to file an English version of your will here in Canada.
+If the will is not in English, it will also have to be translated and, generally, recognition from the Chambre des notaires and the American consulate will have to be obtained, which will lead to further delays and additional costs.

 How can I avoid probate?